AnoniemeBeer/DevOpsWebScraperGui/README.md

         csvString+= line.Remove(line.Length - 2) + System.Environment.NewLine;
     }

-    SaveFileDialog saveFileDialog = new SaveFileDialog();
+    // In this part of the code, the data will be stored to the file SaveFileDialog saveFileDialog = new SaveFileDialog();
     saveFileDialog.Filter = "csv file (*.csv)|*.csv|All files (*.*)|*.*";
     string path = "";